 Normally the second course in the music history sequence, this course is a chronological examination of major musical developments beginning with Bach and Handel and continuing through Mahler and Richard Strauss.
 This course examines music from the era that provides most of the serious music heard in concert today.
 Emphasis will be placed upon developing and changing musical styles as reflected in the work of representative composers.
-PREQ: Instructor permission.
+PREQ: MUS 220, MUS 240, or instructor permission.
 Requirements met: Humanities Breadth and Half Writing Competency.
 (Each spring)